WASHINGTON — The U.S. Railroad Retirement Board (RRB) will observe its 75th anniversary during 2010.

 The current members of the Board are Chairman Michael S. Schwartz, Management Member Jerome F. Kever, and Labor Member V. M. Speakman, Jr.

-The RRB will commemorate the 75th anniversary with a series of activities and initiatives during the year, including use of a special logo on all agency documents and publications.
+The RRB will commemorate the 75th anniversary with a series of activities and initiatives during the year, including the use of a special logo on all agency documents and publications.